AntMouss/Novelties-detection-project/README.md

 )
 ```

-_**Warning :_** pay attention with the "bad words" settings for example to high intercept for the "below_fct" can generate NoWordsException which mean that
+**_Warning :_** Pay attention with the "bad words" settings for example a too high "intercept" for the "below_fct" can generate NoWordsException which mean that
-no words past the filtering step .
+no words past the filtering step , so the model consider that the texts are empty and return NoWordsException .

 ## Lexical